Hacker vs Threat Actor

 • Hacktivists: These are individuals or groups who use cyberattacks to promote a particular social, political, or ideological cause.
 They may deface websites, leak sensitive information, or disrupt critical infrastructure.

 • State-sponsored actors: These are attackers working on behalf of a nation-state.
 Their motivations can be political, military, or economic espionage.
-Also, sometimes attackers lack a specific motive but rather seek to instill chaos or generate disinformation designed to undermine the faith institutional or government systems.
+Sometimes attackers lack a specific motive, but seek to instill chaos or generate disinformation designed to undermine the faith institutional or government systems.

 • Advanced Persistent Threat Actors (APT) A group that carries out cyberattacks with a long-term goal.
 These groups are typically well-funded and skilled at hacking.
 They target specific organizations to steal data or disrupt operations.
 APT attackers are known for their patience and stealth.